 What Is a Google Business Profile?

-Why Is Google Important for Multifamily Marketing?
+Why Is Having a Google Business Profile Important for Multifamily Marketing?

 If your apartment complex has a business listing, it will appear on the map (provided you have optimized your listing), making it more likely that potential renters will click through to your multifamily website.

 In addition to making it easier for potential renters to find you, Google also provides valuable insights into how people are searching for apartments online.
-The ” Insights” tab on your Google Business Profile dashboard will show how many people have viewed or clicked on your listing and what keywords they used to find you.
+The “Insights” tab on your Google Business Profile dashboard will show how many people have viewed or clicked on your listing and what keywords they used to find you.
 This information can help tailor your multifamily marketing efforts to better reach potential renters.

 Consider the following Google Business Profile stats: